-Port 1 is RS-232 compatible and optocoupler isolated.
-It has a 9-pin, female, D-sub connector with a standard pin out.
+This port has a 9-pin, female, D-sub connector with a standard pin out.
 This is a DCE (data communications equipment) port that allows a simple straight-through cable to connect with a standard AT-style RS-232 port.